 Whether you are the parent of a child with a new diagnosis, an adult with autism who needs guidance, an educator or healthcare professional who supports people with autism, or a company that wants to learn more about the talents of people with autism, AuSM offers the resources you need to help you accomplish your goals.

 AuSM is a place where everyone can learn, access services, and develop skills for navigating what can be challenging emotions and complex information.
-Services include membership, workshops, the Minnesota autism conference, AuSM Skillshops, the Life with Autism individualized consultation, specially tailored summer camps for youth and adults with autism, interest-based social skills classes with community partners, Counseling and Consulting Services, support groups, Autism Direct Support Certification training, sensory-friendly events, advocacy, Information and Resources, and customized autism training.
+Services include membership, workshops, the Minnesota autism conference, AuSM Skillshops, individualized consultation, specially tailored summer camps for youth and adults with autism, interest-based social skills classes with community partners, Counseling and Consulting Services, support groups, Autism Direct Support Certification training, sensory-friendly events, advocacy, Information and Resources, and customized autism training.

 As the autism diagnosis rate increases, so, too, does the need for programs and services to help people with autism thrive.
 As the state’s oldest nonprofit autism organization, AuSM relies on the generosity of our community to carry out our important mission.
 100% of donated dollars stay local, benefitting Minnesota families and individuals touched by autism.

-AuSM members throughout the state of Minnesota and the upper Midwest include a diverse representation of families, educators, caregivers, and professionals who support individuals with Autism Spectrum Disorders (ASD).
+AuSM members throughout the state of Minnesota and the upper Midwest include a diverse representation of autistic individuals, families, educators, caregivers, and professionals who support individuals with Autism Spectrum Disorders (ASD).
 Click here for membership information.

 The mission of the Autism Society of Minnesota (AuSM) is to enhance the lives of individuals and families affected by Autism Spectrum Disorder.